 Yes.
 LiteSpeed can be used in shared hosting environments.
 Websites run on a shared hosting platform powered by LiteSpeed generally are hosted on servers that require less CPU and storage than Apache, run applications faster and operate with predictable CPU and memory usage.

 Do I have to know how to program to use LiteSpeed?

 Yes.
 You need to be comfortable using the command line, and you'll need root access to your server.

 If you can't get root access, you can install LiteSpeed using the sudo command line, but you can only control LiteSpeed from the sudo command line thereafter.

 Apache is free, whereas LiteSpeed is not.
 This can push up the price of hosting.
 Additionally, some developers complain about LiteSpeed licensing because it directly impacts the types of software you can host on the server.

 What are the alternatives to LiteSpeed?

 There are two main open source alternatives to LiteSpeed, and they are the most commonly used web servers on the internet: Apache and Nginx.
-Apache is far and away the most commonly used web server on the market, and its 20 year run as the market leader is living proof.
-Nginx is a great alternative to LiteSpeed because it is event driven, not process-driven like LiteSpeed and Apache.
+Apache is the most commonly used web server on the market, and has been the market leader for at least 20 years.
+Nginx is an event-driven alternative to LiteSpeed; both LiteSpeed and Apache are process-driven.

-IIS is another popular web server, but it runs on Windows-based systems.
+IIS is another popular web server that can be considered an alternative.
+However, it only runs on Windows-based systems.